 Janice is a master selfie-taker.
-For some great tips for taking photos of yourself while traveling, see The Tricks of a Solo Photographer: Taking a Great Selfie.
+To read about why she thinks selfies are just fine (no matter what critics might say) read her post In Defense of the Selfie.
 Or to commiserate with me about my inability to take a decent selfie and see how I managed to get around it on a trip to Quebec, check out A Creative Solution to My Selfie Problems.

 Travel in general can be expensive, but solo travel can present an additional burden of cost.
 Several Solo Travel Society members mentioned the aggravation of the single supplement that is charged by many tour companies.
 Taru noted, “For some trips it’s ridiculously high!”
 Suz and Warren said the fact that there is no one to split costs with makes things difficult, and Joe agreed, adding that there is no one to share 2-for1 deals with when traveling alone.
 Michelle brought up an entirely different topic around money: “When the credit card stops working because the bank forgot you were going to more than one country on your travels and put a freeze on it–money problems are my biggest stress being solo now!”

-For tips on how to get around extra charges, see No Single Supplement: Avoid the Solo Surcharge.
-Don’t forget that we publish a new post every Tuesday on saving money for and while traveling.
-You can find all of our Travel Money posts right here.
+For tips on how to get around extra charges, see 10 Tips to Avoid the Single Supplement.
+Don’t forget that we have published many posts on just about every subject related to saving money for and while traveling.
+You can find them in our Ultimate Travel Money Guide: How to Budget and Save on Travel.
 For advice specifically on managing your money on the go, check out Manage Money.
 Avoid Fees.
 Keep Cards and Cash Safe.

 Watching Your Stuff